-The Budget of the Commonwealth assumes no increase in the rate charges for rent and utilities so they will remain at the fiscal year 2006 level throughout the biennium.
+The Governor's recommended budget assumes no increase in the rate charges for rent and utilities so they will remain at the fiscal year 2006 level throughout the biennium.
 The actual receipts reflected will be higher due to the increased square footage under management.

-The Budget of the Commonwealth assumes the Commissioner's Office will be supported with Restricted Funds in the fiscal 2006-2008 biennium.
+The Governor's recommended budget assumes the Commissioner's Office will be supported with Restricted Funds (3700) in the fiscal 2006-2008 biennium.